 1. Overlaid Stone DIY Fire Pit

-For an artistic-looking fire pit, instead of evenly shaped bricks, grab several unique rough rocks, and construct an overlaid stone fire pit.
+For an artistic-looking DIY fire pit, instead of evenly shaped fire bricks, grab several rough rocks and construct an overlaid stone fire pit.
 If your pieces are hearty enough you won’t need any cement for this pit either — but use common sense when building up your walls.
+All you need to do is stack large rocks in a circle about three rows high.
+Be sure to use larger rocks for the foundation.
 Here are some additional tips to secure your structure:

 - The outside of your fire pit should be lined as well, and no grass or other yard matter should be within two feet of your pit.

 This simple fire pit will easily liven up your outdoor space and serve as the perfect seating area for cold nights.

 Browse home listings to help inspire the space around you.

 Looking for more inspiration?

 The in-ground fire pit is becoming increasingly popular among DIY fire pit builders.
 Before digging into the ground, make sure you call 811, the federally mandated “Call Before You Dig Number.”
 Someone will come to mark the approximate location of any underground lines, pipes, and cables so you can dig safely.
 A typical in-ground fire pit can range from 1 to 3 feet deep.
 Once you dig your fire pit to the desired size, line the dirt walls with stones or brick.
 Follow these additional steps to get started:

 - First, you will want to create a bottom layer of gravel or lava rock, then cover it with the base of your fire pit — larger stones or bricks or an even covering such as quick-drying cement.